JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_07/gradients.md

 ![](grad2.svg)

 We see that the approximation is good if the value ``h`` is not too small or too large.
-It cannot be too large because from the definition of the gradient which considers the limit going to zero.
+It cannot be too large because the definition of the gradient considers the limit to zero.
 It cannot be too small because then the numerical errors kick in.
-This is connected with machine precision, which is the most vulnerable to the subtraction of number of almost the same value.
+This is connected with machine precision, which is most vulnerable to the subtraction of two numbers of almost the same value.
 A simple example shows
 ```math
 (x + h)^2 - x^2 = 2xh + h^2
 ```